-How Smart Executives Quickly Lose Leverage
+How Smart Executives Lose Negotiation Leverage (And How to Keep It)

 Stop performing intelligence.
 Start gathering it.
+Why the smartest leaders answer too fast and lose the room.

 Picture this.